binsento42/Cathy/README.md

 <b>python cathy.py scanarchive <i>path</i></b>

-  same as scan, but sets the archive bit.
-I'm not sure what the original Cathy implementation for the archive bit is, but in this python version archive disks are skipped by search
+  same as scan, but sets the archive flag.
+I'm not sure what the original Cathy implementation for the archive flag is, but in this python version archive disks are skipped by search

 <b>python cathy.py usage</b>

-  provides a list of all cataloged disks (caf files) with free/used/total space.
+  provides a list of all cataloged disks (caf files) with their free/used/total space.